medusajs/medusa/docs/content/homepage.md

 hide_table_of_contents: true
 ---

-Welcome to Medusa, the open-source Shopify alternative!
+Welcome to Medusa, the open source Shopify alternative!

 Medusa is an open-source headless commerce engine that enables developers to create amazing digital commerce experiences.